 3. Add frozen peas, carrots, corn, or any other vegetable (optional).
 Return eggs to pan and add Gluten Free soy sauce to taste.
 Serve with other dishes.

 I love to make this fried rice when I bring home some leftover Chinese food; it takes literally 5 minutes, especially when you already have the rice in the fridge, and tastes terrific … especially if you use the rice blends!

-I hope you’ll consider cooking more in the New Year.
-Because if you’re going Gluten-Free, want to lose weight, or try any other healthy lifestyle change, it’s the ONLY way to go!
+I hope you’ll consider cooking more in this year.
+Because if you’re going Gluten Free, want to lose weight, or try any other healthy lifestyle change, it’s the ONLY way to go!

 What’s the easiest non-recipe you make?
 How long does it take to throw your easiest meal together?
 What do you make?